-- Wave (): Measured by buoys and updated every hour.
+- Waves (\): Measured by buoys and updated every hour.
 The mean period corresponds to the mean of the period of all the waves recorded in this hourly time interval.
-The wave peak direction is the direction from the most energetic bin of the wave spectra. - Sea level (): Measured by tidal stations and updated every minute. - Long wave (): Measured by tidal stations and updated every minute.
+The wave peak direction is the direction from the most energetic bin of the wave spectra. - Sea level (\): Measured by tidal stations and updated every minute.

+- Long wave ((()): Measured by tidal stations and updated every minute.
 Oscillations recorded within the ports with periods ranging from minutes to hours (e.g., tsunamis and meteo-tsunamis).
 It is part of the sea level signal, filtered to highlight the fastest oscillations.
-Representative record of the measurement point. - Agitation ((): Wave measured within the ports.
+Representative record of the measurement point. - Agitation ( ): Wave measured within the ports.
 It is updated every 20 minutes.
 Representative record of the measurement point. - Wind (): Measured by anemometers located on buoys and on land (be it tidal or meteorological stations).
-It is updated every hour on buoys; and from ten minutes to every minute on land stations. - Atmospheric pressure (^(C)): Measured by barometers located on buoys and on land (be it tidal or meteorological stations).
-It is updated every hour on buoys; and from ten minutes to every minute on land stations. - Air temperature (1): Measured by thermometers located on buoys and on land (be it tidal or meteorological stations).
-It is updated every hour on buoys; and every ten minutes on land stations. - Water temperature (): Measured by thermometers located on buoys.
+It is updated every hour on buoys; and from ten minutes to every minute on land stations. - Atmospheric pressure ((()): Measured by barometers located on buoys and on land (be it tidal or meteorological stations).
+It is updated every hour on buoys; and from ten minutes to every minute on land stations. - Air temperature ( in the source of the source - Water temperature ( key): Measured by thermometers located on buoys.
 It is updated every hour. - Currents (): Measured by current-meters located on buoys.
 It is updated every hour. - Salinity ((1)): Calculated from water conductivity and temperature measurements obtained from buoys.
 It is updated every hour.